hubmapconsortium/portal-ui/context/app/markdown/docs/assay/wgs.md

 -   Level 4: This is information that might be unique to a lab or is not required for reproducibility or is otherwise not relevant for outside groups.
 This information is submitted in the form of a single file, a ZIP archive containing multiple files, or a directory of files.
 There is no formatting requirement (although formats readable with common tools such as text editors are preferable over proprietary binary formats).

 All HuBMAP data will have searchable metadata fields.

-[Github link](https://github.com/hubmapconsortium/ingest-validation-tools/tree/master/docs/wgs) to metadata.tsv: fieldnames, descriptions & required formats.
-Any modifications to the WGS metadata.tsv must be made through Github and only with sequencing DRT team approval.
+The metadata schema is available in [Github](https://github.com/hubmapconsortium/ingest-validation-tools/tree/master/docs/wgs) for download.

 ## Values to be produced by HIVE Pipeline